Camarones al Ajillo is an incredibly yummy Mexican dish with a flavorful and robust sauce.

 - Cook for 5-6 minutes, or until shrimp is pink and fully cooked.

-For a less spicier dish, omit the chile de arbol.
+- For not spicy but flavorful, omit using the chile de arbol.